sitture/aura/.github/ISSUE_TEMPLATE/bug.md

+---
+name: Bug
+about: Create a report to help us improve
+labels: 'triage'
+projects: 'sitture'
+---
 <!--
 Thanks a lot for reporting issues!
 This is the issue tracker for reporting bugs or for requesting new feature and enhancements.